ankurgecr/LocalNotificationHelper/readme.md

 List of Notifications
 --------
-In order to get list of all notifications, call this method:
+In order to get list of all notifications async, call this method:

 ```
 NotificationHelper.getAll(new LocalNotificationHandler() {